Teradata/r-driver/README.md

 ### Null Values

-SQL `NULL` values received from the Teradata Database are returned in result set rows as R `NA` values.
+SQL `NULL` values received from the database are returned in result set rows as R `NA` values.

-An R `NA` value bound to a question-mark parameter marker is transmitted to the Teradata Database as a `NULL` `VARCHAR` value.
+An R `NA` value bound to a question-mark parameter marker is transmitted to the database as a `NULL` `VARCHAR` value.

 <a name="CharacterExportWidth"></a>

 ### Character Export Width

-The Teradata SQL Driver for R always uses the UTF8 session character set, and the `charset` connection parameter is not supported.
-Be aware of the Teradata Database's _Character Export Width_ behavior that adds trailing space padding to fixed-width `CHAR` data type result set column values when using the UTF8 session character set.
+The driver always uses the UTF8 session character set, and the `charset` connection parameter is not supported.
+Be aware of the database's *Character Export Width* behavior that adds trailing space padding to fixed-width `CHAR` data type result set column values when using the UTF8 session character set.

-The Teradata Database `CHAR(`_n_`)` data type is a fixed-width data type (holding _n_ characters), and the Teradata Database reserves a fixed number of bytes for the `CHAR(`_n_`)` data type in response spools and in network message traffic.
+The database `CHAR(`_n_`)` data type is a fixed-width data type (holding _n_ characters), and the database reserves a fixed number of bytes for the `CHAR(`_n_`)` data type in response spools and in network message traffic.

 UTF8 is a variable-width character encoding scheme that requires a varying number of bytes for each character.
-When the UTF8 session character set is used, the Teradata Database reserves the maximum number of bytes that the `CHAR(`_n_`)` data type could occupy in response spools and in network message traffic.
-When the UTF8 session character set is used, the Teradata Database appends padding characters to the tail end of `CHAR(`_n_`)` values smaller than the reserved maximum size, so that the `CHAR(`_n_`)` values all occupy the same fixed number of bytes in response spools and in network message traffic.
+When the UTF8 session character set is used, the database reserves the maximum number of bytes that the `CHAR(`_n_`)` data type could occupy in response spools and in network message traffic.
+When the UTF8 session character set is used, the database appends padding characters to the tail end of `CHAR(`_n_`)` values smaller than the reserved maximum size, so that the `CHAR(`_n_`)` values all occupy the same fixed number of bytes in response spools and in network message traffic.

 Work around this drawback by using `CAST` or `TRIM` in SQL `SELECT` statements, or in views, to convert fixed-width `CHAR` data types to `VARCHAR`.